List of presidents of Czechoslovakia

 In periods when the presidency was vacant, most presidential duties were assumed by the prime minister.

 The second section lists the leaders of the Communist Party of Czechoslovakia (KSČ) from 1948 to 1989.
-The post was titled as Chairman from 1948 to 1953, First Secretary from 1953 to 1971, and General Secretary from 1971 to 1989.
-After the 1948 coup d'état, the KSČ's leader was the country's de facto chief executive.
-However, three party leaders (Klement Gottwald, Antonín Novotný and Gustáv Husák) also served as president at some point in their tenures.
+The post was titled as chairman from 1948 to 1953, first secretary from 1953 to 1971, and general secretary from 1971 to 1989.
+After the 1948 coup d'état, the KSČ's leader held the real executive power in the country.
+However, three party leaders (Klement Gottwald, Antonín Novotný, and Gustáv Husák) also served as president at some point in their tenures.